 Waking up to fresh Italian espresso, lapping the Sella Ronda, kicking back with an afternoon beer under the Dolomites’ pink cliffs, and finishing the night with a carb overload — pizza or pasta, your choice.
 That all sounds like a pretty perfect vacation to us.
 Seem like paradise to you, too?
 You’ll be glad to know it’s the order of the day – every day – when you ride in Italy.

 But, with such a selection of ski resorts to choose from, where do you even begin?
-Well, it’s usually by googling ‘Best ski resorts in Italy’ and finding this guide.
+Well, it’s usually by googling ‘Best resorts where to go skiing in Italy’ and finding this guide.
 And then … you read it, get super stoked to visit, and start looking for flights.
 It’s just that simple!
-We’ve done the heavy lifting here, sampled the goods, researched every resort, and sorted the wheat from the chaff to round up the top 10 resorts in Italy.
+We’ve done the heavy lifting here, sampled the goods, researched every resort, and sorted the wheat from the chaff to round up the top 10 ski resorts in Italy.

 So, if you’re ready for an epic Italian adventure, all you need to do is read on.
 And, seeing as Italy is the world’s fashion capital, you might want to consider upgrading your ski wardrobe before heading there.
 And what better way to do that than checking out the latest selection of ski bibs and ski jackets from MONTEC?